brobits/quickfixn/README.md

 to your PATH environment variable.
 (Note, this build tools dir does not mean that the project will build for .NET 4.0; these are merely the build tools that come with VS 2010.)

+### Mono
+To build the project with Mono using xbuild, run:

+    build.sh

+Alternatively, the solution may be built with MSBuild, which is distributed by Mono.
+[MSBuild source](https://github.com/Microsoft/msbuild) is also available with a permissive license, and may also be used to build the solution.
+To use MSBuild, run:

+    msbuild.sh

 Unit Tests
 ----------
+### Windows
 To run the NUnit tests, run:

     unit_test.bat